-Fair Value of Loans, Notes Receivable and Residual Certificates, Payable to Securitization Note Holders and Residual Certificate Holders, and Notes Payable

-We have elected the fair value option for loans, notes payable to investors who participate in the legacy fractional loan-related securities program, and financial instruments related to securitization transactions, including notes receivable and residual certificates representing required risk retention for sponsored non-consolidated securitizations, and amounts payable to note holders and residual certificate holders in consolidated securitizations.
+Fair Value of Loans, Notes Receivable and Residual Certificates, Payable to Securitization Note Holders and Residual Certificate Holders, and Notes Payable transactions, including notes receivable and residual certificates representing required risk retention for sponsored non-consolidated securitizations, and amounts payable to note holders and residual certificate holders in consolidated securitizations.
 We believe the estimate of fair value of these financial instruments requires significant judgment.
 We use a discounted cash flow model to estimate the fair value of these financial instruments based on the present value of estimated future cash flows.
 This model uses both observable and unobservable inputs and reflects our best estimates of the assumptions a market participant would use to calculate fair value.
 Primary inputs that require significant judgment include discount rates, credit risk rates, and expected prepayment rates.
 These inputs are based on historical performance of loans facilitated through our platform, as well as the consideration of market participant requirements.
 See "Note 4.
 Fair Value Measurement" to our consolidated financial statements included elsewhere in this prospectus for additional information.